-There is of course much more that still needs to be done, particularly in promoting greater dialogue, confidence, and eventual cooperation between governments and minorities.
-Here I would like to underscore the need for outside support.
-Sometimes government authorities and minority leaders have actually reached agreement on some preliminary steps to be taken.
+Outsiders must be willing to serve different functions in this process, and here I would like to underscore the need for international support to countries undergoing complex and difficult transformations in their economic and political systems.
+As I already mentioned, such instruments as the High Commissioner may be able to help encourage conciliation and understanding between disputing parties.
+In other cases government authorities and minority leaders have actually reached agreement on some preliminary steps to be taken.
 Too often, however, the capacity for implementing these modest ideas is missing.
 Without implementation, this goodwill and cooperation cannot be properly developed.
 The international community can provide immeasurable support here, even through extremely minor expenditures.
 I am thinking, for example, of assistance for an accurate census in one country, or perhaps language education for integrating a minority in another.
+And in general terms, the international community -- through the CSCE, the Council of Europe, and bilateral channels -- must also continue to promote the proper political climate for dialogue, dispute resolution, and democratic development within each state.

 Simply put, I am saying that future outbreaks of so-called ethnic conflicts are not inevitable, but may be largely preventable.
-International engagement is necessary for two purposes: to understand the unique nature and dynamics of inter-ethnic relations in each country, and to help check the influence of the small groups of extremist nationalists who wish to capitalize on the opportunities of this transition period.
+International engagement is necessary for two purposes: to understand the unique nature and dynamics of inter-ethnic relations in each situation, and to help check the influence of the small groups of extreme nationalists who wish to capitalize on the opportunities of this transition period.
 International goodwill is then necessary to support the constructive approaches of moderate, democratically oriented leaders who do exist in each situation.
-The violence need never erupt.
+This whole process will require time, resources, and above all the vigilant and constructive engagement of the international community.
+The alternative, I am afraid, would only embolden the forces of extremism and intolerance, leading to greater insecurity in the region.